stripe/stripe-ios/StripeIdentity/README.md

 ### Integration

 Get started with Stripe Identity's [📚 iOS integration guide](https://stripe.com/docs/identity/verify-identity-documents?platform=ios) and [example project](../Example/IdentityVerification%20Example), or [📘 browse the SDK reference](https://stripe.dev/stripe-ios/stripe-identity/index.html) for fine-grained documentation of all the classes and methods in the SDK.

+> Identity SDK uses camera to scan documents and selfies, you'll need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "This app uses the camera to take a picture of your identity documents.").

 ### Example